MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/sharepoint-site-not-listed-in-trigger-or-action.md

 ---
 # SharePoint site not listed in trigger or action in Microsoft Flow

-This article provides resolutions for the issue that a SharePoint site is not listed in trigger or action in Microsoft Flow.
+This article provides resolutions for the issue that dropdown is not loading items.

 _Applies to:_ &nbsp; Power Automate
 _Original KB number:_ &nbsp; 4527556

 ## Symptoms

-In Flow, you can select a SharePoint site for certain SharePoint triggers or actions.
-You may open this dropdown and not be able to find your specific SharePoint site.
+In Flow, you can select a SharePoint site, Onedrive path, SQL/Dataverse table in certain triggers or actions.
+You may open this dropdown and not be able to find your specific item for eg SharePoint site, SQL table, etc.

 ## Cause

-Users may not be able to see their specific SharePoint site listed in the SharePoint operation dropdown list in Flow.
-The list is generated from the user's most frequently used SharePoint sites.
-You can see your most frequently used SharePoint sites [here](https://microsoft.sharepoint.com) under **Sites**, under the tab **Frequent**.
+Users may not be able to see items listed in the dropdown list in Flow.
+Sometimes, when you have too many SharePoint items on a SharePoint site or too many files in a Onedrive folder path, the dropdown will timeout after 35 seconds trying to fetch all the items and will not load any items for you to select one from.

-Therefore, if the user does not frequently use this SharePoint site, it will not show up in this list.

 ## Resolution

-Users can still use SharePoint sites not listed by typing in the using the desired SharePoint site URL as a custom value.
+Users can still use _Enter Custom Value_ option to manually type the SharePoint list name, or SQL table name or Onedrive file name and run the flow.

 ### Resolution 1 - Select Enter custom value